octoml/octoai-textgen-cookbook/doctalk/README.md

 First, you need to upload your container image to Amazon Elastic Container Registry (ECR).
 You can do this using the Docker CLI.

+The commands below assume your region is us-east-1, and you can modify it accordingly.

 `aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <YOUR_AWS_ACCOUNT_ID>.dkr.ecr.us-east-1.amazonaws.com`